aws-samples/amazon-eks-security-immersion-day/content/12-image-security/Use Amazon Inspector to manage your build and deploy pipelines for containerized applications/2.Solution architecture - DevSecOps pipeline pushing containers to EKS/2d. Review pipeline/index.en.md

 Select Services and go to CodePipeline under Developer Tools.
 Identify the Pipeline created for ContainerBuildDeployPipeline.
 Review the stages in the pipeline and notice the approval stage.

-Below is a screenshot of CodePipeline once all CloudFormation templates are completed.
+CodePipeline should look like as shown once all CloudFormation templates are completed and pipeline is done.
 You may check that by selecting Services -> CodePipeline -> Select the latest created pipeline.

 ![Inspector pipeline](/static/images/image-security/devsecops-inspector/Inspector-pipeline.png)